 Safety

-Rail Safety week
+Rail Safety Week

-Support Rail Safety week in term 3, to keep your tamariki safe around the rail corridor and crossings.
+Support Rail Safety Week in term 3, to keep your tamariki safe around the rail corridor and crossings.

 TrackSAFE and Rail Safety Week

 Our friends at TrackSAFE work hard around the year to promote safe use of the rail corridor and crossings.
+The message they want to get across this year is:

-In August every year Greater Wellington, including MetLink, support Rail Safety Weekopen_in_new.
+From 11-17 August 2025, Greater Wellington, including MetLink, support Rail Safety Weekopen_in_new.

 The TrackSAFE websiteopen_in_new provides the most up-to-date and relevant resources for educators on teaching rail safety in schools.
 It is well worth a visit if your ākonga live near rail crossings.